majidifard/Downloading-from-maktabkhooneh/README.md

 5 --> Then run the namingFile.py and it will rename them all and you can watch the course easily.

-NOTE : you must clear all txt files before using it again.
+NOTE : you must clear all text files before using it again.
+Since I have some text in those text files to show you an example you must clear them once you wanted to use the code.